Nevenall/sufficient-reason/src/blades-design.md

 Some mages are blessed/cursed with an even more powerful avatar.
 One which can manifest in appearance to other mages and not just yourself.
 Even more powerful avatars can manifest physical effects on rare occasions.

 You can take this advancement 1-3 times.
-Each time you gain an extra quintessence box and your avatar becomes a more powerful presence.
+Each time you gain an extra quintessence box and you may spend an additonal point of quintessence per Workingf for extra effect.

+Also your avatar becomes a more powerful presence.

 #### Dreaming/Past Lives